-Disney's THE NUTCRACKER AND THE FOUR REALMS is now in theaters everywhere!
-As a lifelong fan of the story of the Nutcracker and the Nutcracker ballet, I was so looking forward to seeing this movie and I can tell you – it's beautiful!!
+Disney’s THE NUTCRACKER AND THE FOUR REALMS is now in theaters everywhere!
+As a lifelong fan of the story of the Nutcracker and the Nutcracker ballet, I was so looking forward to seeing the Nutcracker movie and I can tell you – it’s beautiful!!

 I shared with you yesterday about how my experience at The Nutcracker and the Four Realms red carpet premiere was so magical, well – that magic continues into the movie itself!
 Here are 5 reasons Disney’s The Nutcracker and the Four Realms is a truly beautiful holiday movie:

 With the amazingly fantastical sets in The Nutcracker and the Four Realms red carpet premiere you are carried away to another time and place.
 From the beautiful mansion of Clara’s godfather Drosselmeyer, to each of the Four Realms, the sets are filled with intricate details to create a breathtaking view anywhere you look.
 I loved the glimpses at each of the realms and wanted to see more.